nberho/odin-recipes/README.md

 # odin-recipes
-This is a repository for the first HTML project in the Odin Project foundations course
+This is a repository for the first HTML project in the Odin Project foundations course.

+Now running it from VS Code.